-Many factors contribute to the reputation and long-term viability of a scholarly journal.
+Many factors contribute to the reputation and long-term viability of a scholarly journal such as The American Journal of Semiotics.
 They include the competence and conscientiousness of the editorial team in charge of its production, publication regularity, print quality, journal accessibility, and so on—but first and foremost the excellence of its contents.
 That excellence results from a varying combination of attributes such as integrity, originality, insightfulness, informativeness, erudition, learnedness, methodicalness, logicality, clarity, rigor, and thoroughness.

 A journal’s scholarly success, in terms of the contribution it makes to the advancement of the field that defines it, depends as much on the quality of the submissions it receives as on that of the assessment made of that quality by independent reviewers.
 The aim of the present document is to provide TAJS reviewers a few guidelines to help them conduct their examination of submitted articles in ways that best help the editorial team to decide whether or not to accept them for publication.

 It is TAJS’s policy that all papers vying for publication in the journal be double-blind reviewed to the extent that that is possible.
 This policy applies therefore as much to articles submitted by individual authors or groups of authors as to those that are brought together as a topical collection by a guest-editor or on the initiative of some member of TAJS’s own editorial team.
 A double-blind review seeks to ensure that neither authors nor reviewers are to learn the identity of involved parties.
 Submissions are therefore anonymized before being sent to reviewers, and reviewer comments are anonymized before being shared with authors.
 This may not of course prevent either parties from guessing the identity of their counterparts, but safeguards are established to maximize the integrity of the reviewing process.

 3. PEER REVIEWERS